shossains/SQT/doc/Part_2_Report.md

  - Test for wall (#) in addSquare method.
  - Test for pellet (.) in addSquare method.
  - Test for ghost (G) in addSquare method.
- - Test for pacman (P) in addSquare method.
+ - Test for Pacman (P) in addSquare method.

 ### Exercise 2